shivenpatel399/RoTo-American-Blue/README.md

 ----------------------
 Bot Code used for EV3 Bot (Used in Mira Loma Invitational and BARSO)

-MicroPython is used under VS Code
+MicroPython is used under VS Code (So make sure to install EV3 Python Extension in VS Code)

-Same maze solving and PD/PID logic as Arduino
+Same maze-solving and PD/PID logic as Arduino

 **Only works with EV3 Hardware**